Name the most appropriate test for the following research hypothesis:

 H1: There is a significant linear relationship between the predictor and the dependent variable.

-Name the independent (also name the levels) and dependent variables in the following research question:
+Name the independent variable(s), the levels of the independent variable(s), and the dependent variable(s) in the following research question:

 A researcher is interested in finding out whether intensity of electric shock will affect the time required to solve a set of difficult problems.
 Eighteen subjects are randomly assigned to the three experimental conditions of “Low Shock,” “Medium Shock,” and “High Shock.”
 The total time (in minutes) required to solve all the problems is the measure recorded for each subject.